m-reza-rahman/azure-cafe/README.md

 ## Create Service Connections
 * Clone this repository into your own GitHub account.
 Make sure to update the [azure-cafe.yml](azure-cafe.yml) file to replace occurrences of `rezarahman` with `<Your Docker Hub ID>` on GitHub.
-* Make sure to update the [azure-pipelines.yml](azure-pipelines.yml) file to replace occurrences of `<Your Application Insights key>` with the instrumentation key you noted earlier.
 * Go to [Azure DevOps home](https://dev.azure.com).
 * Select your project.
 Click on project settings -> Pipelines -> Service connections -> New service connection -> GitHub.
 Provide a connection name.
 Click authorize.
 Click OK.
 * Select New service connection -> Docker Registry.
 Select Docker Hub as your registry type.
 Specify the connection name to be docker-hub-`<Your Docker Hub ID>`.
 Fill in your Docker ID, password and email.
 Click OK.